tekumara/notes/python-type-checking.md

 ## Collections and variance

 Mutable collections have invariant type parameters because the contents of the collection can change.
-Immutable collection types support covariant type parameters, so derived classes are allowed.
+Immutable collection types support covariant type parameters, so derived classes and Union elements are allowed.

 | Mutable Type | Immutable Type     |
 | ------------ | ------------------ |